yyasong/VS-Exam-Prep/README.md

 # About

-This content was developed by the Audible Bleeding team to accompany our board review podcast series.
+This content was developed by the [Audible Bleeding Team](https://www.audiblebleeding.com/about-1/) to accompany our board review podcast series.
 Each chapter covers a key domain of vascular surgery, essential for board review preparation, and is associated with an Audible Bleeding episode which you can access through the link embeded into the text.

 ## Usage